arbCoding/sac-format/README.md

 ## What is this

-This repository contains my code and libraries for reading/writing binary [SAC](https://ds.iris.edu/files/sac-manual/manual/file_format.html) files.
+This repository contains libraries for reading/writing binary [SAC](https://ds.iris.edu/files/sac-manual/manual/file_format.html) files, and some example/test programs.

 I wrote these following the specified format, up to the limitations that the specification is incomplete (looking at you, XYZ files).